harshith-vaddiparthy/zavata-website/docs/DESIGN_SYSTEM.md

-# Design System Documentation
+# Zavata Design System Documentation

 ## Overview
-This document outlines the design system and styling patterns used throughout the website.
+This document outlines the design system and styling patterns used throughout the Zavata website.
 All components must follow these patterns to maintain visual consistency.

 ---